7 Universal Design Principles to Reach Audiences

 • Ensure your visual content uniformly directs the eye.

-• Use the clearest, simplest language possible for your target audience.
+• Use the clearest, simplest language possible for your intended audience.

 Perceptible